MerjenWeb/learning-git-and-github/README.md

+# DEMO

-# One hashtag for the main header
+One hashtag is used for the main header.

-Some description.
+And here is some other description.